 Since self and others are similar in not desiring suffering, one cannot distinguish between them in this respect.
 For this reason, without protecting the happiness of others, one cannot imagine increasing one’s own happiness, and so one should protect it.
 We have established rationally that they are similar.
 (332)

-It is clear that both Prajñākaramati and rGyal tshab take these initial verses to be offering an argument; that the argument is one that shifts the burden of proof to one who invokes self-interest, challenging them to present a reason to take their own suffering and happiness as special sources of motivation; and urging that no such reasons can be forthcoming.
+It is clear that rGyal tshab take these initial verses to be offering an argument; that the argument is one that shifts the burden of proof to one who invokes self-interest, challenging them to present a reason to take their own suffering and happiness as special sources of motivation; and urging that no such reasons can be forthcoming.

 rGyal tshab takes (97) ff to contain refutations of anticipated objections to this argument.
 The commentary on (97) gives the flavor of this interpretation: